 When incomplete tasks languish on our to-do lists, they cause intrusive thoughts and anxiety, as our brain struggles to make us complete them.
 This phenomenon is known as the Zeigarnik effect, after the psychologist who first studied it.

 Think about it—how many times have you been trying to concentrate on something, but found yourself remembering all the other things you haven’t done yet?
 Or found yourself lying awake at night going over your to-do list for the next day?

 The good news is that there is a simple cure—effective planning.
 In 2011, Masicampo & Baumeister studied the Zeigarnik effect and discovered that the act of making a detailed plan can actually affect the brain similar to that of pressing a reset button, clearing your mind of those intrusive thoughts and allowing you to get on with the task at hand.

 Instead of keeping a to-do list, make an objectives plan instead.
 Decide what your frog is for tomorrow, and break it down into manageable tasks that don’t seem so overwhelming.
 So, instead of a vague to-do list item like “Do tax return,” your objectives plan might read:

 - Print off required documents

 At the end of each day, reassess your objectives and decide what your frog for tomorrow will be.

-I have recently implemented a short management huddle each morning that helps the different departments to outline their frogs for the day.
+I recently implemented a short management huddle each morning that helps our departments to outline their frogs for the day.
 The simple act of outlining the tasks on a whiteboard provides a sense of perspective—you can see at a glance what other teams are working on, and you are able to physically remove tasks from the list as you complete them.
 It’s already having a very positive impact.

 When all is said and done, you only have so many hours in the day.
 I hope that these four pieces of advice will help you to make the most of that time and empower you to make smart decisions about how to spend it.